ki-lang/ki/docs/notes.md

 - or return {} scope;
 - dont allow class instances in async calls
 - utf8 support | keep strings as byte arrays | convert to runes for substr,indexof,char and convert back
-- shared globals allow non nullable, must have a default value and assign on startup
-- threaded globals must have default value, assign on new thread
 - http SSL

 ## Compile cache